 Our ecological ethic is a social ethic, in that we are all related, inter-related and interdependent on this existence.
 Taking ecological mindfulness a step further – into the realms of the heart, of truly respecting and loving the land.
 This is returning to the true essence of ecology.

 Kusi Kawsay is an indigenous school rooted in Andean tradition that applies Waldorf pedagogy, created for economically challenged children of the Sacred Valley of the Incas in Pisac, Peru.
 It offers an alternative, integral education giving priority to the formation of free human beings.

-Established in 2010, we are a coeducational, independent school serving 100 children from early childhood through 11th grade.
+Established in 2010, we are a coeducational, independent school serving Kindergarten through 7th grade.
 The school is located on a beautiful piece of land overlooking Pisac, at the base of the Pisac archaeological site.

 Kusi Kawsay values, respects, and promotes Andean traditional culture, and educates within a culture of peace, solidarity, and reciprocity—the heritage of the student’s ancestors.
 Kusi Kawsay teaches all of the academic subjects, while following the Andean agrarian calendar, which honors and celebrates the local natural cosmic cycles.
 The school is striving to develop a global awareness which respects ecological integrity and the wisdom and dignity of indigenous culture, while working within a framework of reciprocity, respect and social justice.
 By providing a solid education, a dignified sense of self-esteem, and tools to increase economic and emotional levels of well-being, this education will help children, and by extension their families and nation, to leave the marginalized state in which they live, acting as advocates in the context of the greater world.